 If a newer Trane roof top unit is not operating either on initial startup, or following maintenance where the main electrical supply lines were disconnected from the main contactor, the problem may be an incorrect phase condition.

+As an Omaha heating & cooling contractor, we work on roof top units that are common units that provide heating and cooling for commercial applications in the Omaha metro area.
 Newer Trane roof top units have phase monitors that sense the voltage between the three conductors of the three phase power supply.
 The phase monitor is located inside the access panel with the other electrical control wiring and devices.
 The phase monitor has two LED lights (one red light and one green light) that provide indication.
 Phase monitors protect motors and compressors against problems caused by phase loss, phase imbalance, and phase reversal.

 The green LED illuminates when the three phase supply conductors are properly connected to the main contactor (a three phase contactor).
 This is the normal arrangement for a unit.